sunshard-team/prism-nomad/README.md

    When deploying jobs, the following statuses are displayed in the console: deployment, job, allocation and deployment time of each job.
 If an error occurs during the deployment process, the process will be stopped.

    Additionally, a wait time of 2 minutes is set for the deployment of each job.
-You can change the waiting time for jobs to be deployed using the "--wait-time" flag (the time is indicated in seconds).
+You can change the waiting time for jobs to be deployed using the `--wait-time` flag (the time is indicated in seconds).

    **The job will be considered successfully deployed only if the deployment status is "successful"!**